Nuclear and radiation accidents and incidents: Nuclear meltdown/core damage

 A nuclear meltdown is a severe nuclear reactor accident that results in severe reactor core damage from overheating.
 It has been defined as the accidental melting of the core of a nuclear reactor, and refers to the core's either complete or partial collapse.
 A core melt accident occurs when the heat generated by a nuclear reactor exceeds the heat removed by the cooling systems to the point where at least one nuclear fuel element exceeds its melting point.
 This differs from a fuel element failure, which is not caused by high temperatures.
 A meltdown may be caused by a loss of coolant, loss of coolant pressure, or low coolant flow rate or be the result of a criticality excursion in which the reactor is operated at a power level that exceeds its design limits.
 Alternately, an external fire may endanger the core, leading to a meltdown.
-A Core damage accident is a some less severe accident where the core doesn't melt down, but is damaged and has been saved before beginning to melt down.
+A Core damage accident is a somewhat less severe accident where the core doesn't melt down, but is damaged and has been saved before beginning to melt down.
 In a wider sense of the Probabilistic risk assessment (PRA), the term core damage includes all core melts.

 Large-scale nuclear meltdowns at civilian nuclear power plants include: